Sanahm/Sudoku-robot/README.md

-# A robot that solves and fills alone a sudoku' grids !
+# A robot that solves and fills alone a sudoku' grid !

 Sudoku are digital puzzles that computers can solve automatically because they obey some simple mathematical rules.